bootdotdev/blog/content/jobs/what-do-computer-scientists-do.md

 * **Programmer Analyst** - Tests and troubleshoots different computer applications and programs
 * **Software Architect** - Frames technical standards and makes high-level design choices
 * **Software Developer** - Designs, programs, and builds computer software
-* **Systems Analyst** - Analyzes computer processes and operations in order to increase efficiency
+* **Systems Analyst** - Analyzes computer processes and operations to increase efficiency
-* **UX Designer** - Does research and data analysis in order to improve user experience
+* **UX Designer** - Does research and data analysis to improve user experience
 * **Web Developer** - Creates websites; making them not only visually appealing and user-friendly but maintaining their performance as well

 {{< cta2 >}}